jessepetersondev/bitcointutors/simplified_content.md

 1. Is Bitcoin only for computer experts?
    a) Yes, you need a computer science degree
    b) No, anyone can learn to use it
-   c) Yes, it's too complicated for kids
+   c) Yes, it's too complicated for most people
    d) Only for math geniuses

 2. Is most Bitcoin used for illegal activities?